Aaron-Bopp/TIM/40_Evergreens/Productivity tools are often most useful in how much work they inspire you to do.md

 #### [[Productivity tools are often most useful in how much work they inspire you to do]]

-If one tool actually inspires you to the work and another won't, that is the better tool for you, no matter the relative "efficiency" of the tools.
+If one tool actually inspires you to work and another won't, that is the better tool for you, no matter the relative "efficiency" of the tools.
-This does need a caveat that this doesn't mean you should just seek out tools that require more work so you feel more productive, but most people are not relying on the increase of [[productivity]] between one tool or another, they are debating whether they will do the work or not.
+This does need a caveat that this doesn't mean you should just seek out tools that require more work, so you feel more productive, but most people are not relying on the increase of [[productivity]] between one tool or another, they are debating whether they will do the work or not.

 This is not just a matter of laziness either.